eead-csic-compbio/coexpression_motif_discovery/Differential Analysis/README.md

 Differential expression analysis was conducted with Sleuth R package v.0.29.0 for each RNA data set separately.

-The first Step towards Sleuth analysis is to install  Sleuth package and specify the path to **kallisto results**
+The first Step towards Sleuth analysis is to install  Sleuth package and specify the path to **kallisto results**.
+As each RNA-seq project was examined separetly herein we will take Bakir et al experiment as an example.

 ```r